FireStarW/sweetHud/README.txt

 sweethud/resource/ui/hudtournament.res
 sweethud/resource/ui/lobbypanel.res
 sweethud/resource/ui/lobbycontainerframe.res
-sweethud/resource/ui/scoreboard.res (not required but if you want to see medals at the end you'll need to delete it)
+sweethud/resource/ui/scoreboard.res (not required but if you want to see medals at the end you'll need to delete it) (may not be true anymore)

 -------------Changlelog------------